Yankee Volleyball Association

 Any player that joins (including membership upgrades) after April 30 is instantly re-rateable by a same-sex rater at any tournament.

 For participation in tournaments, a team rating will be calculated by totaling the individual ratings of the top six players on each team's roster for that tournament.
-For co-ed or reverse coed tournaments, the ratings of the top three men and the top three women on the roster will be counted and the aggregate of either gender's rating cannot be more than 3 points above the tournament level.
+This total cannot be more than 3 points above the tournament level.

 For purposes of calculating team ratings, each rating level will have a numerical equivalent: A+ = 10, A = 9, A- = 8, B+ = 7, B = 6, B- = 5, C+ = 4, C = 3, C- = 2, D = 1